wentallout/wentallout/README.md

 - Implement step: Go write the code.
 "If properly planned, the implementation is easy and expected."
 Keep context under 40%

 This is not magic => You still have to read the PLAN.

-## Makes my AI sounds less AI

-[write-like-a-human](https://github.com/wentallout/write-like-a-human): This is a new skill I made that allow you to bypass AI writing detection

 ## Useful links